Alan-Lomax/MaxDuino/SD_Card_Contents/readme.txt

 I have collected many notes and useful stuff into a single folder for putting onto an SD card.
-Content includes schemarics, assembly instructions, and sample sketches for testing various MaxDuino functions.
+Content might include images of schematics, assembly instructions, and sample sketches for testing various MaxDuino functions.
 (Note these may depend on certain libraries being avaialble in your Arduino IDE.
 You can download them with the library manager.)